bigmistqke/repl/README.md

 **Props**

 - **path**: The file path in the virtual file system to bind the editor to.
-- **onMount**: Callback function that executes when the editor is mounted.
+- **onMount**: Callback function that executes when the editor is mounted, with the current `monaco-editor` as argument.

 **Type**